Fish Oil for Arthritis

 Care is necessary when choosing and consuming a fish oil supplement.
 Mild gastrointestinal upset is common with lesser quality fish oil supplement brands, but can be minimized if fish oils are taken with meals and if doses are started low and gradually increased.

 Diarrhea may also occur, with potentially severe diarrhea at very high doses.
 There are also reports of increased burping, acid reflux/heartburn/indigestion, abdominal bloating, and abdominal pain.
-Omega 3 fatty acids may increase the risk of bleeding, although there is little evidence of significant bleeding risk at lower doses.

 The safety concern of contaminants applies to eating fish more than from ingesting omega-3 supplements.
 The Mayo Clinic says potentially harmful contaminants such as dioxins, methylmercury and polychloritated biphenyl (PCBs) are found in some species of fish.